 The University Campus Safety Department provides law enforcement services, communication services, transportation services, crime prevention/education services, traffic/parking services and support services for campus events and activities.
-There are 14 full-time staff members in the Campus Safety Department: One Director, eight officers, two Communication Officers, and two dispatchers.
-In addition there are two part-time Campus Safety Officers, and an Emergency Preparedness/ Clery Act Compliance Officer.
+There are 16 full-time staff members in the Campus Safety Department: one director, one lieutenant, eight officers, three communication officers, one dispatcher, two police officer, and one part-time officers.
 All of Anderson University's officers are certified with the South Carolina Law Enforcement Division and have the power to arrest.